zilch/type-route/docs/introduction/getting-started.md

 }
 ```

-The [`link`](https://typehero.org/type-route/docs/api-reference/route/link) property is an object with an `href` property and an `onClick` function.
-You need both to [properly render](https://typehero.org/type-route/docs/guides/rendering-links) a link for a single page application.
+The [`link`](https://typehero.org/type-route/docs/api-reference/route/link) property is an object with an `href` attribute and an `onClick` function.
+You need both to [properly render](https://typehero.org/type-route/docs/guides/rendering-links) a link in a single page application.
 Immediately spreading the `link` object into the properties of an `<a>` tag makes usage simple.
 [Programmatic navigation](https://typehero.org/type-route/docs/guides/programmatic-navigation) is possible with the [`push`](https://typehero.org/type-route/docs/api-reference/route/push) and [`replace`](https://typehero.org/type-route/docs/api-reference/route/replace) functions of a specific route.
+Type Route also supports [extending the behavior of a link](https://type-route/docs/guides/custom-link-behavior) to cover more complex scenarios.

 ## Next Steps

 Hopefully that was enough to point you in the right direction!

-If you need more direction there is a full runnable version of the above guide on the [Simple React Example](https://typehero.org/type-route/docs/guides/simple-react-example) page.
+If you need more guidance there is a full runnable version of the above code on the [Simple React Example](https://typehero.org/type-route/docs/guides/simple-react-example) page.
 The "Guides" section of the documentation has detailed overviews and examples for most use cases.
 Additionally, the "API Reference" section has descriptions and examples for each part of the API.